flipkart-incubator/CoreDataLite/README.md

 CoreDatabaseInterface has methods to return back

-1. NSManagedObjectContext on private queue and main queue.
+1. NSManagedObjectContext on private queue.
 2. NSPersistentStoreCoordinator
 3. NSManagedObjectModel